confluentinc/cp-demo/docs/hybrid-cloud.rst

       confluent context update --name ccloud

 #.
-Next, log into Confluent Platform and create a context called "cp".
+Next, log into |cp| and create a context called "cp".
    To create a cluster link, the CLI user must have ``ClusterAdmin`` privileges.
 For simplicity, sign in as a super user using the username **superUser** and password **superUser**